AvroNelson/code_we_trust_docker/README.md

 ## Security Notes

 - The container runs with `--privileged` flag, which is required for Docker-in-Docker
-- Default PostgreSQL password is embedded in the image (change before deployment)
+- PostgreSQL password is auto-generated at startup unless explicitly provided via environment variable
 - By default, all registered users have admin access (configure authorization for production)
 - Analysis runs in isolated Docker containers within the main container